-Q330 Tool for monitoring?: Define whether the control is to monitor the tool (see "Tool monitoring", Page 468).
-Input range: 0 to 32767.9; alternatively tool name with a maximum of 16 characters

->0: Number or name of the tool that the control used for machining.
-It is possible to take over the tool via soft key directly from the tool table.

-- Q423 No. probe points in plane (4/3)?: Specify whether the control should measure the circle with 4 or 3 touch points: 4: Use 4 measuring points (default setting) 3: Use 3 measuring points - Q365 Type of traverse?
-Line=0/arc=1: Definition of the path function with which the tool is to move between the measuring points if "traverse to clearance height" is active (Q301=1): O: Move in a straight line between machining operations

-1: Move in a circular arc on the pitch circle diameter between machining operations
+- ▶ Q330 Tool for monitoring?: Define whether the control is to monitor the tool (see "Tool monitoring", Page 652).
+Input range: 0 to 32767.9; alternatively tool name with a maximum of 16 characters - 0: Monitoring inactive - >0: Number or name of the tool that the control used for machining.
+It is possible to take over the tool via soft key directly from the tool table. - ▶ Q423 No. probe points in plane (4/3)?: Specify whether the control should measure the circle with 4 or 3 touch points: - 4: Use 4 measuring points (default setting) - 3: Use 3 measuring points - ▶ Q365 Type of traverse?
+Line=0/arc=1: Definition of the path function with which the tool is to move between the measuring points if "traverse to clearance height" is active (Q301=1): - 0: Move in a straight line between machining operations - 1: Move in a circular arc on the pitch circle diameter between machining operations - ▶ Q498 Reverse tool (0=no/1=yes)?: Only relevant if you specified a turning tool in parameter Q330.
+For proper monitoring of the turning tool, the control requires the exact working condition.
+Therefore, enter the following: - 1: Turning tool is mirrored (rotated by 180°), e.g. by Cycle 800 and parameter Reverse the tool Q498=1 - 0: Turning tool corresponds to the description in the turning tool table (toolturn.trn), no modification, e.g. by Cycle 800 and parameter Reverse the tool Q498=0 - ▶ Q531 Angle of incidence?: Only relevant if you specified a turning tool in parameter Q330.
+Enter the angle of incidence (inclination angle) between turning tool and workpiece during machining, e.g. from Cycle 800, Angle of incidence? parameterAngle of incidence?
+Q531.
+Input range: -180° to +180°

-Parameters Q498 and Q531 have no effect in this cycle.
-You do not need to make any entries.
-These parameters have only been integrated for reasons of compatibility.
-If, for example, you import a program of the TNC 640 turning and milling control, you will not receive an error message.

-16.6 MEAS.
-CIRCLE OUTSIDE (Cycle 422, ISO: G422, software option 17)
+17.6 MEAS.
+CIRCLE OUTSIDE (Cycle 422, ISO: G422)

 Touch probe cycle 422 measures the center point and diameter of a circular stud.
-If you define the corresponding tolerance values in the cycle, the control makes a nominal-to-actual value comparison and saves the deviation values in Ω parameters.
+If you define the corresponding tolerance values in the cycle, the control makes a nominal-to-actual value comparison and saves the deviation values in Q parameters.

-- 1 The control positions the touch probe at rapid traverse (value from FMAX column), using positioning logic (see "Executing touch probe cycles", Page 355), to the touch point 1.
+- 1 The control positions the touch probe at rapid traverse (value from FMAX column), using positioning logic (see "Executing touch probe cycles", Page 539), to the touch point 1.
 The control calculates the touch points from the data in the cycle and the set-up clearance from the SET_UP column of the touch probe table. - 2 Next, the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (F column).
-The control derives the probing direction automatically from the programmed starting angle. - 3 Then, the touch probe moves in a circular arc either at measuring height or at clearance height to the next touch point 2 and probes again. - 4 The control positions the touch probe to touch point 3 and then to touch point 4 to probe two more times. - 5 Finally, the control returns the touch probe to the clearance height and saves the actual values and deviations in the following Q parameters:
+The control derives the probing direction automatically from the programmed starting angle. - 3 Then, the touch probe moves in a circular arc either at measuring height or at clearance height to the next touch point 2 and probes again. - 4 The control positions the touch probe to touch point 3 and then to touch point 4 to probe two more times. - 5 Finally, the control returns the touch probe to the clearance height and saves the actual values and deviations in the following Ω parameters: